Brachial plexus

 - Branches

-However, the above organisation is a piece of cake compared to the branches and their sources.
+However, the above organization is a piece of cake compared to all the lateral and terminal branches of the brachial plexus and their sources.
 The following mnemonic can give you a hand to remember them!

 Lateral cord branches: Rugby players are Long Legged Movers